 Donate by Mail: If you would rather not donate electronically, make your check payable to "BCM" and mail it to BCM, P.O.
 Drawer JB, Williamsburg, VA 23187.
 Indicate what BCM cause has inspired your gift on a separate piece of paper.
 Your donation is tax deductible and will be receipted.

 Donate to secure BCM's future: Our alumni raise support for BCM staffing and larger capital purchases for BCM.
 They also established an endowment in 1997 to prepare for the potential waning of denominational support.
-As we celebrate BCM's 90th anniversary in 2016, we are envisioning a 100th anniversary when BCM is fiancially sustained solely by the donations of alumni, students, their families, and friends.
+After celebrating BCM's 90th anniversary in 2016, we envision a 100th anniversary when BCM is financially sustained solely by the donations of alumni, students, their families, and friends.
 Learn more and give securely at the website of our BCM Alumni Association.